The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking: Experiment Setting

 \subsection{Experiment Locations}

 \PMkit was primarily implemented on devices situated in the United States, where we gathered bid data, monitored HTTP events, and conducted cookie restoration detection.
 In addition to examining regions lacking explicit privacy regulations in the United States, we also evaluated the use of browser fingerprinting in areas where privacy regulations are in place.

-Privacy regulations like the General Data Protection Regulation (GDPR) \cite{GDPR} and the California Consumer Privacy Act (CCPA) \cite{CCPA} are designed to safeguard user personal information.
-Under GDPR, customers have assurance against privacy breaches until they consent on websites.
-For CCPA protection, customers must actively refuse consent on websites to avoid privacy breaches.
-In our experimental setup, we initially evaluate data sharing related to fingerprinting and cookie restoration using local IP addresses in locations within the United States, where privacy regulation protection was absent.
-Subsequently, we implement \PMkit on AWS servers located in Frankfurt, Germany, and California, USA.
-Frankfurt-based visits fall under GDPR protection, while those from California are under CCPA.
-The aim of selecting these varied regions is to discern the impact of browser fingerprinting in environments with and without privacy regulation protection.
+The location selection of GDPR and CCPA experiments are explained in Appendix \ref{sec:AEL}.